rishabhdhenkawat/majot-project/README.md

 pip install -r requirements.txt
 ```

-### Using Ernest
+### Using tool

-At a high level there are three main steps to use Ernest as summarized in the following figure.
+At a high level there are three main steps to run the project as summarized in the following figure.

 <p style="text-align: center;">
   <img src="docs/img/ernest-workflow.png" title="Ernest Workflow" alt="Ernest Workflow" style="width: 100%; max-width: 500px;" />